GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 **Note:** You can check the working code for [Flutter](https://github.com/GeekyAnts/flutter-docs-code-samples/blob/master/styling/flutterstyling/lib/main.dart) and its equivalent [React Native](https://github.com/GeekyAnts/flutter-docs-code-samples/blob/master/styling/rnstyling/App.js) code.

 ### How to use `Icons` and `Colors` in Flutter?
-There is no in-built support for icons in React Native, so third party libraries have to be used.
-Flutter has in-built support for material icons and to use them [`Icons`](https://docs.flutter.io/flutter/material/Icons-class.html) class is used.
+There is no inbuilt support for icons in React Native, so third party libraries have to be used.
+Flutter has inbuilt support for material icons and to use them [`Icons`](https://docs.flutter.io/flutter/material/Icons-class.html) class is used.

 You can get the list of all icons [here](https://docs.flutter.io/flutter/material/Icons-class.html#constants).